HappyQA/happyqa.github.io/README.md

-# happyqa.github.io
+# Autotests on Java and Python env

-This repo intended only for my work cases.
+This repo intended only for my work cases